rasha-salim/Leukemia-Diagnostics/README.md

 - Also better fine tunning could also result in a btter training whic is something I encourage you all to do.

 - Please feel free to use this work for it is a work of a beginner and enthusiast who is eager to  contribute implementing AI for good causes
+- The project was implemented in Kaggle notebooks.
+So if you were planning to implement it else where you'll have to downlod the data and change the file patrh for the data loader directory.

 - This work would not be completed without the contributions of:
     Jordi F.